Blood Bowl: Leagues and tournaments

 League play is the foundation upon which Blood Bowl games are based.
 There are many kinds of league activity, but they all tie in to a general campaign where teams battle each other over a period of time, developing new abilities and suffering injuries or worse while attempting to earn the crown of league champion.

 Tournaments are one-off events where large numbers of Blood Bowl teams gather to play against each other and try to become the tournament champion.
 This form of play differs from a recreational league.
 Games Workshop held four major tournaments across the world each year.
 The Blood Bowl was held at Warhammer World from 2003 until 2010 at Games Workshop's HQ in Nottingham, England in the spring and attracted around 200 players to play in the two-day event.
 The Dungeonbowl is held in Germany, the Spike!
-Magazine Trophy is held in Surrey, British Columbia, Canada in early September, and the Chaos Cup is held in Chicago, Illinois, United States in late September.
-Brad Lanphere currently holds the world record for the largest Blood Bowl patch ever given as tournament swag - large enough to be seen from the International Space Station.
-[CITATION NEEDED] In 2010, GW announced they were going to stop running the Blood Bowl tournament, but allowed the NAF to take over the running of the event, renamed as the NAF Championship.
+Magazine Trophy is held in Surrey, British Columbia, Canada in early September.
+The Chaos Cup was held in Chicago, Illinois, United States but will be held in Orlando, Florida in November 2024.
+In 2010, GW announced they were going to stop running the Blood Bowl tournament, but allowed the NAF to take over the running of the event, renamed as the NAF Championship.
 The Chaos Cup and Spike! are also no longer run by Games Workshop.

 Numerous other events are held throughout the world at Games Workshop stores and events or independently.
 In January 2003, a website was opened for the purpose of helping people organise their own Blood Bowl tournaments, to promote Blood Bowl to the wargaming world, and to rank players' performance at tournaments.
 The organisation took the name NAF, after the fictional rules body in the Blood Bowl history.
-In October 2007, the NAF held a "World Cup" Tournament in Nottingham, England over three days, with teams coming from as far afield as the United States and Australia.
+The most important Tournament in the world is the NAF WORLD CUP.
+The first World Cup was held in October 2007 in Nottingham, England over three days, with teams coming from as far afield as the United States and Australia.
 272 players attended, making it not only the largest Blood Bowl event ever held to that date, but the largest Games Workshop related event in history.
 In the end, victory was awarded to a team from France, whilst a German coach won the individual coaching award.
 The NAF has run the World Cup every 4 years since, with numbers increasing each time.
 In 2011, 480 players attended in Amsterdam, Netherlands.
-The 2015 event in Lucca, Tuscany, Italy attracted over 900 participants, and the 2019 World Cup held in Dornbirn, Austria on 3–6 October 2019 attracted 1,428 coaches.
+The 2015 event in Lucca, Tuscany, Italy attracted 912 participants, and the 2019 World Cup held in Dornbirn, Austria on 3–6 October 2019 attracted 1,428 coaches.
+In 2023 in Alicante (Spain) 2,254 coaches attended the V Naf World Cup.

+These are the World Cup podiums until now: